-Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets. identical assets of habilities in active markets.

-- Level 2 Inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value instrument.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets. - Level 2 Inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value instrument.